-In June 2019, the Company's largest customer, FTD Companies, Inc. and its domestic subsidiaries ("FTD"), filed for Chapter 11 bankruptcy proceedings.
+In June 2019, the Company's largest customer at the time, FTD Companies, Inc. and its domestic subsidiaries ("FTD"), filed for Chapter 11 bankruptcy proceedings.
 As a part of such bankruptcy proceedings, divisions of FTD's business and certain related assets, including the divisions that the Company has historically sold product to, were sold through an auction to multiple buyers.

-The Company has historically conducted business with FTD under a Gourmet Foods Supplier Agreement (the "Supplier Agreement"), that among other provisions, provided assurance that custom inventory purchased by the Company and developed specifically for FTD would be purchased by FTD upon termination of the Supplier Agreement.
-On September 23, 2019, the Company received notice that the bankruptcy court had approved FTD to reject and not enforce the Supplier Agreement as part of the proceedings.
+The Company historically conducted business with FTD under a Gourmet Foods Supplier Agreement (the "FTD Supplier Agreement"), that among other provisions, provided assurance that custom inventory purchased by the Company and developed specifically for FTD would be purchased by FTD upon termination of the FTD Supplier Agreement.
+In September 2019, the Company received notice that the bankruptcy court had approved FTD to reject and not enforce the FTD Supplier Agreement as part of the proceedings.

-As a result of FTD's bankruptcy, the sale of certain assets, and the court's approval to reject and not enforce the terms of the Supplier Agreement, the Company is uncertain if accounts receivable and inventory balances associated with FTD at May 31, 2020 will be realized at their full value, or if any revenue will be received from FTD in the future.
-During FY 2020, the Company recognized an estimated loss of \$230,384 associated with inventory specific to FTD as the Company determined that it was probable that a loss on certain inventory would be realized.
-A potential loss associated with the remaining balances is not probable and/or is not able to be estimated as of the date of these consolidated financial statements.
+As a result of FTD's bankruptcy, the sale of certain assets, and the court's approval to reject and not enforce the terms of the FTD Supplier Agreement, the Company is uncertain if accounts receivable and inventory balances associated with FTD at August 31, 2020 will be realized at their full value, or if any revenue will be received from FTD in the future.